Martin

 applications individually or in combinations of two or more

 silicides or silicide-like compositions and/or oxides thereof.
-It

-additional semiconductor materials of non-silicide structures such
+with additional semiconductor materials of non-silicide

-as ruthenium dioxide (Ru02), manganese dioxide (Mn02), tungsten
+structures such as ruthenium dioxide (Ru02), manganese dioxide

-trioxide (W03) and other semiconducting materials in order to
+(Mn02), tungsten trioxide (W03) and other semiconducting

-enforce the title processes.
-The ratio of hydrogen-to-oxygen
+materials in order to enforce the title processes.
+The ratio of

-mixtures, temperature and pressure employed.
-The same is true for
+semiconductor mixtures, temperature and pressure employed.
+The

-silicides or silicide-like compositions and/or oxides thereof
+same is true for silicides or silicide-like compositions and/or

-which are doped (see below).
+oxides thereof which are doped (see below).

 It was also found that storage/release and/or